algosup/2023-2024-project-4-sportshield-team-6/documents/functional-specification.md

 ### Testing

-For the Testing, we will test all the functionalities of the product, we will use the code provided to us by Coris Innovation as a base for both our developement and our testing.
+For testing, we will test all the functionalities of the product.
+We will use the code provided to us by Coris Innovation as a base for both our development and our testing.

-As we are adding our work on top of another peoples one, we must respect the already in place conventions.
+As we are adding our work on top of another people's one, we must respect the already in-place conventions.